 The journey towards getting a mortgage

 For home hunters searching for relevant insights on getting started or closing an agreement, Google teamed up with the US Consumer Financial Protection Bureau (CFPB) to offer the main steps involved in obtaining a mortgage via the process tab.
 Regardless of what stage you are in on your journey towards getting a mortgage, you can choose a step to access a variety of relevant information and useful advice from the Consumer Financial Protection Bureau.
 And to give you a helping hand with moving to the next stage in your mortgage journey you can use a list of trending and approved tips and steps to lead you on the way.

 When you are ready to calculate your purchase budget or monthly payments, you can use Google’s mortgage calculator tool to give accurate estimates based on current average mortgage rates and your credit rating.
 Just set your criteria, for example, credit score, location, and loan term, to find out which payment plan best suits your needs and circumstance.

 Under the mortgage rates tab, you can find a breakdown of all the average mortgage rates in the market.
 You could also compare and contrast a maximum of five mortgage plans to see which one works best for you.
 The comparison can also be filtered by credit score, location, and much more.

-For people affected by the recent economic recession, triggered by the coronavirus pandemic, seeking mortgage support, or looking to refinancing their current property, Google added some relevant information produced by the CFPB and other relevant sources to help you uncover which options are available for you to choose from.
+For people affected by the recent economic recession, triggered by the coronavirus pandemic, Google added some relevant information produced by the CFPB and other relevant sources.
+To help you uncover which options are available for seeking mortgage support or looking to refinancing their current property.

-Purchasing a property can be one of the most crucial financial decisions you will make in your life and having relevant and accurate information is key when it comes to making the right choices.
-The whole process can be overwhelming but with these useful features, you can find what works best for you.
+Purchasing a property can be one of the most crucial financial decisions you will make in your life, and having relevant and accurate information is vital when it comes to making the right choices.
+The whole process can be overwhelming, but with these useful features, you can find what works best for you.